wms09291963/Chance/readme.md

 * Styling - Players currently get displyed vertically and are to be shown horizontally.
 Layout also is being adjusted for easier viewing.
 * Special effects - sound of dice rolling, other effects still needs to be installed.
 * Dice need to be placed/referenced in the assets folder - correct path adjusted.
+* Style.css needs to be cleaned up.
+Currently contains sandbox code that is not used.